laberning/openrowingmonitor/docs/Architecture.md

 ### Rower.js

-`Rower.js` recieves *currentDt* updates, forwards them to `Flywheel.js` and subsequently inspects `Flywheel.js` for the resulting state and angular metrics, transforming it to a strokestate and linear metrics. `Rower.js` can have the following strokestates:
+`Rower.js` recieves *currentDt* updates, forwards them to `Flywheel.js` and subsequently inspects `Flywheel.js` for the resulting state and angular metrics, transforming it to a strokestate and linear metrics.

+#### strokeStates in Rower.js

+`Rower.js` can have the following strokeStates:

 ```mermaid
 stateDiagram-v2